Fractal dimension versus process complexity: Relations between fractal dimensions and other notions of complexity: An incomplete survey of the literature

 In this final section we wish to place our results in the context of other results in the literature that link different complexity notions.
 Our point of departure will be fractal dimensions and possible relations to complexity notions of a computational nature.

 The current section is neither self-contained nor do we pretend to give an exhaustive overview of the literature.
-We shall try to provide sufficient pointers so that this section at least can serve as a point of departure for a more exhaustive and self-contained study.
+Rather, we will try to provide sufficient pointers so that this section at least can serve as a point of departure for a more exhaustive and self-contained study.